-- Damage, misuse or theft of library materials, equipment or property is considered a serious offence and will be responded to accordingly.
-Library management reserves the right to ask members of the public to open all bags, books and papers for inspection.
+- Damage, misuse or theft of Library materials, equipment or property is considered a serious offence and will be responded to accordingly.
+Library management reserves the right to ask patrons to open all bags, books and papers for inspection.

 - Inappropriate use of computers, including accessing pornography on the Web, engaging in cyber-bullying, using a computer without first checking out at the desk, etc. can result in the temporary or permanent cancellation of computer privileges.

 - Taking Library materials into washrooms is not allowed.
 Use of unauthorized entrances, exits and “Staff Only” areas without permission is prohibited.

 - No posting notices, distributing circulars or petitions, soliciting or engaging in any commercial activity on the premises without prior approval of the CEO or designate.

 - Bringing animals into the Library is prohibited, except for those in authorized programs or designated as service animals.